Dyredhead/sapm/README.md

 A System Agnostic Package Manager (SAPM) which provides basic but useful functionality

+## Description

+SAPM provides all the subcommands necessary for basic system administration.
+It is can automagically set a default package manager to use depending on the current Distro / OS, or can be configured manually through an environment variable, or as a flag.

 ## List Of Supported Package Managers

 Package Managers that have a configuration file in /etc/sapm/package_managers/